Confused? I hope not.

 Motorcycles you’d expect to see running a Touring tyre: Yamaha FJR1300, Kawasaki Z1000SX, BMW R1200RT

-The rider’s most likely to be seen: Digging out the miles on the daily commute, riding through the pouring rain or heading to the coast to catch the overnight ferry.
+The rider’s most likely to be seen: Digging out the miles on the daily commute, riding through the pouring rain or heading to the coast to catch the overnight ferry to France.

 Best Adventure Tyre